mikeknep/website/_notes/terraform_aws.md

 The result is a module that:
 - has useful "public methods" (the policies, which multiple clients can attach to roles as needed)
 - encapsulates details (no need to expose KMS keys encrypting bucket contents, policy is defined once instead of repeatedly by N clients)

+That said, S3 buckets tend to have frustratingly subtle differences that prevent defining a single shared module.
+Examples include:
+- encryption (prefer KMS, but some situations require the default AES256)
+- cross-account access (trusted principals on the bucket's policy)

 ---